futurehood/DeCent-CLI/README.md

 <img src="/readme/decent-cli.png" width="65%">

-It's also possible to run the application with commands passed in as arguments.
+It's also possible to run the application with commands passed in as arguments on initial execution.
 The following command will start the embedded DCNT server using the *default* profile:

     $ decent-cli server start